Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Even if you apply dye often, the plant-based stain won’t ruin your hair.

 Men find it convenient for their beards and mustaches, too.
+We feel this is the best hair dye to use during pregnancy.

-There are 31 shades total.
+There are 31 shades in total.
 Each one can be blended with any of the others.
 Choose from five main color groups, including mahogany, golden, copper, ash, and natural.

 If you have sensitive skin, please check the full list of ingredients.
 Some are nut extracts, for example.